 Then one day, around 1972, Hugh Roche rode over to my house on his Bultaco motorcycle with a guitar strapped to the back fender and played “Desolation Row” and “Just Like a Woman” and “Girl of the North Country” and I was forever and irrevocably changed.
 After that, everything—I mean every God damned thing—was different.
 Especially me.
 That whole sensible linear cosmology I had embraced so naturally was transformed into a metaphoric island hub, where I stood with a thousand roads before me, spoking and forking and forking again into infinite space, challenging and confounding the grasp of my newly hatched imagination.
 The colors, the textures, the meanings of words were all now immediately subjective.
 It was revelatory to the point of vertigo.
 I saw ideas as the mortar mix of my inner identity, the defining components of my soul.
-Activities, actions, were the bricks this mortar held together, forming walls that separated the good from the bad, truth from lie, redemption from oblivion.
+Activities and actions were the bricks this mortar held together, forming walls that separated the good from the bad, truth from lie, redemption from oblivion.
 I was fifteen years old.
 And in a word, what I felt was a budding responsibility—the cornerstone of artistic sensibility.

 But I wasn’t smiling like before.

 It wasn’t too long after that I picked up a guitar and started writing my own songs.
-They weren’t very good but it didn’t matter cause nobody really heard them except for me.
+They weren’t very good, but it didn’t matter ‘cause nobody really heard them except for me.
 All around me people I knew were joining bands, painstakingly learning guitar riffs, bass lines and the popular hits, playing out and doing that scene, but I wasn’t pulled to that.
 All I cared about were the songs.
-I studied other peoples’ songs like Torah, but didn’t really learn any to such a degree as I could play them start to finish.
+I studied other peoples’ songs like Torah but didn’t really learn any to such a degree that I could play them start to finish.
 As soon as I heard a song I liked, I took it apart, just like some dope kid who gets a new bike for his birthday and starts unbolting and unscrewing it before he ever takes it for a ride.